olejardamir/Hertz/CommunityTesting.md

+Note: No, this project is not associated with ButtCoin (0xBUTT) in any way, except that the lead developer (myself) is taking it as a solo project.

 The purpose of this document is a tutorial to how to test the Hertz token, and also to provide the instructions on how to obtain and trade the token once it launches.

 To inspect the source-code, go to: